 Emergency Plant Status and Substantial Infrastructure for Expansion

-The infrastructure built to support for the Cuiabá I Project is sufficient to support Cuiabá II and Cuiabá III.
+The infrastructure built to support the Cuiabá I Project is sufficient to support Cuiabá II and Cuiabá III.
 With the addition of two to three compressor stations, the Cuiabá Pipeline will have significant excess capacity, which can be used to supply gas to Cuiabá II and Cuiabá III.
 Enron has purchased the land and commenced the process of obtaining permits from Brazilian regulators for the development of Cuiabá II and Cuiabá III.
 A major success in the development process for Cuiabá II (480 MW) was achieved recently with the granting of Emergency Plant status to the project by the Brazilian Government.

 Favorable Long-term PPA Guaranteed by Eletrobrás

 EPE entered into a 21-year PPA with Furnas for 100% of the electricity dispatched from the Cuiabá I Power Plant on a take-or-pay basis.
-The PPA includes provisions for adjustments on all capacity payments, which provide a stable revenue stream to Cuiabá I Power Plant.
+The PPA includes provisions for adjustments on all capacity payments, which provide a stable revenue stream to the Cuiabá I Power Plant.
 In addition, the structure of the PPA provides that approximately 80% of the variable costs of the Cuiabá I Power Plant are covered by the capacity payments such that the short-run marginal costs of the Cuiabá I Power Plant are extremely low, resulting in a high load factor for the plant.
 The PPA also has the most specific and automatic foreign exchange protection of any Brazilian power purchase agreement currently in place.
 Finally, the obligations of Furnas under the PPA have been guaranteed by Eletrobrás, Furnas’s controlling shareholder.
 Eletrobrás is majority-owned by the Government of Brazil.

 Optionality on Gas Supply

 Cuiabá I has entered into an agreement with TBS, a 72.5% Enron-owned affiliate, to receive 100% of its gas supply needs, of which 80% is on a take-or-pay basis.
 TBS, in turn, has contracted with Southern Cone Gas Ltd. (“SCG”), a wholly owned subsidiary of Enron, and SCG has contracted with Repsol YPF-Andina to purchase 75% to 100% of Cuiabá I Power Plant’s requirements.
 SCG has retained the option to acquire the remaining 25% from other sources, which should provide ESA with substantial optionality on the price of gas.
-Although SCG will not be sold in connection with this transaction, ESA intends to transfer all the contractual arrangements between SCG and TBS together with the sale of the Cuiabá Project assets.
+Although SCG will not be sold in connection with this transaction, ESA intends to transfer all the contractual arrangements between SCG and TBS and between SCG and Repsol YPF-Andina together with the sale of the Cuiabá Project assets.

-Cuiabá Pipeline not Transferred on Termination of PPA
+Cuiabá Pipeline Transferred on Termination of PPA

 Cuiabá I Power Plant is a BOT project which may be transferred to Furnas at the end of the term of the PPA.
 Furnas, however, has no right or obligation to acquire the Cuiabá Pipeline at the end of the PPA, and in certain circumstances is obligated to assume the Power Plant’s obligations with respect to gas supply.
 The owners of the Cuiabá Pipeline are therefore positioned to provide value-added fuel supply services to the Cuiabá I Power Plant and to any future users of the pipeline (e.g., Cuiabá II and III).